rfinean/jobstoavoid/README.md

 - http://lastradainternational.org - Eastern Europe

 but we could not find a database of suspicious Job Descriptions to present to people in danger of falling into human traffickers' hands in a quick and concise way that would enable them to recognise when a job opportunity abroad is suspicious.
-So we started a database of our own to prove the concept:
+So we mocked up a database of our own to prove the concept:

 - https://docs.google.com/spreadsheet/pub?key=0AhYCl_H3gUJ0dGxFY0hoY1JyX0drdVVfSzdxSzE4Znc